zoltan-mihalyi/grape/README.md

 //create a new class by extending Grape.Scene var MyScene = Grape.Scene.extend({ //same as Grape.Class(Grape.Scene, {...})

-    //Grape.Scene creates an initial view (which can be overridden in initViews).
+    /* Grape.Scene creates an initial view (which can be overridden in initViews).
-    //The view emits the render event to the container layer with the canvas context as parameter.
+     * The view emits the 'render' event to the container layer with the
+     * canvas context as parameter.
+     */
     'event render': function (ctx) {
-        ctx.fillText('Hello, my first game!', 100, 100); //we can draw anything to the canvas context }
+        //we can draw anything to the canvas context. ctx.fillText('Hello, my first game!', 100, 100);
+    }
 });
 ```